paleohayduke/TrafficSimProject/README.md

 Map is displaying upside down because origin (0,0) is top left corner for the JFrame.
 Need to flip vertically.

+COMPLETED 9/23/2018: Building a tree out of the road and intersection data.

 COMPLETED 9/22/2018: Renderer needs to be reworked.
 I just slapped it together to see if the program was getting the coordinates of nodes correctly.
 This needs to be fixed so we can visually see what we are doing.